Dateline: Kuala Lumpur, Malaysia

 If you’re a Nomad Capitalist, you may have dreamed of this as well as finding a place where you could pay very little tax.

-Often, when we talk to clients about offshore plans and tax-free countries, the first thing that they imagine is a man in a business suit by a beach somewhere near the Caribbean.
+Often, when we talk to clients about offshore plans and zero income tax countries, the first thing that they imagine is a man in a business suit by a beach somewhere near the Caribbean.

-This image exists for a reason: many of the states with no income tax are, in fact, located there.
+This image exists for a reason: many of the states that don’t require you to pay income taxes are, in fact, located there.

 While many of our clients are naturally drawn to Europe, the Americas offer a lot of things that Europe does not.
 For starters, it’s far easier to immigrate there.